 ZenABM writes LinkedIn engagement into HubSpot as properties like “LinkedIn Ad Engagements – 7 days” and “LinkedIn Ad Clicks – 7 days.”

-ZenABM offers a native, no code, and bi-directional sync with your CRM (Hubspot/Salesforce) and creates the companies and company properties for ad engagements there automatically – so you don’t need to worry about the revops and can focus on building your ABM strategy.
+ZenABM offers a native, no-code, and bi-directional sync with your CRM (Hubspot/Salesforce) and creates the companies and company properties for ad engagements there automatically – so you don’t need to worry about the revops and can focus on building your ABM strategy.

 LinkedIn ad data pushed to company lists in the HubSpot CRM using ZenABM